spacetelescope/gwcs/docs/index.rst

 - `Save a WCS object as a pure ASDF file`_

-- `Save a WCS object as an ASDF extension in a FITS file`_

 A step-by-step example of constructing an imaging GWCS object.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^